Ishaan282/CulinaryCrafts-food-app/readme.md

 3. **Recipes**: Users can browse through a variety of dishes.
 Clicking on a dish reveals the recipe for cooking it.
 A handy to-do list for ingredients is provided on the left of the screen, which can be customized according to user preference.

+4. **Generate Recipe (AI-powered)**: In this section, users can simply enter what they want to cook, and the AI (powered by Gemini) will generate a complete recipe with step-by-step instructions.

-4. **Socials**: The socials section allows users to interact with each other.
+5. **Socials**: The socials section allows users to interact with each other.
 It includes a chat feature with an option to upload pictures.
 Messages are stored in local storage, ensuring they persist even after refreshing the site.

-5. **Ingredients**: This section lists all available ingredients for purchase.
+6. **Ingredients**: This section lists all available ingredients for purchase.
 Users can easily add ingredients to their cart with a single click.

-6. **Shopping List**: This section allows users to create a list, that they can check off later.
+7. **Shopping List**: This section allows users to create a list, that they can check off later.

-7. **Cart**: The cart allows users to review their orders before checkout.
+8. **Cart**: The cart allows users to review their orders before checkout.

-8. **Login/Signup**: Users can create an account through the signup option or log into their existing account.
+9. **Login/Signup**: Users can create an account through the signup option or log into their existing account.

 ## Technologies